ouidhi/future_of_genres/README.md

 - If seasonality is strong, seasonal_strength close to 1.
 - If seasonality is weak or absent, seasonal_strength close to 0.

 Here, it is 0.417 which is close to 0.
-Hence, there is weak seasonality.
+Hence, there is weak seasonality but it is present.

+Learn more about Seasonality.

 **iii.
 Train-Test Split**